googlecartographer/rfcs/text/0005-pose-graph-interface.md

-# Introduce a PoseGraphInterface Exported by MapBuilderInterface.
+# Introduce PoseGraphInterface to define public PoseGraph API.

 ## Summary
 [summary]: #summary

-We propose to introduce a new interface, i.e. `PoseGraphInterface`, which is a strict subset of `mapping::PoseGraph` and therefore implemented by all implementations of `mapping::PoseGraph`.
+We propose to introduce a new interface, i.e. `PoseGraphInterface`, which is a strict subset of `mapping::PoseGraph`.

 ## Motivation
 [motivation]: #motivation